svendhhh/slack-night-mode/README.md

 ### Windows Desktop App 4.0

 0) Make sure you have NPM installed or install it (https://blog.teamtreehouse.com/install-node-js-npm-windows)

 1) Make sure your slack are on the latest version (4.0.2)

+2) Quit Slack (make sure it's not still running in the System Tray)

-2) Open Command prompt, navigate to %localappdata%/slack/app-4.0.2/resources/
+3) Open Command prompt, navigate to %localappdata%/slack/app-4.0.2/resources/

-3) Install npx with `npm install -g npx`
+4) Install npx with `npm install -g npx`

-4) Install Asar with `npm install -g asar`
+5) Install Asar with `npm install -g asar`

-5) Unpack the app.asar with the command: `npx asar extract app.asar app.asar.unpacked`
+6) Unpack the app.asar with the command: `npx asar extract app.asar app.asar.unpacked`

-6) Insert the below code at the end of in the unpacked file `ssb-interop.bundle.js`
+7) Insert the below code at the end of in the unpacked file `ssb-interop.bundle.js`
 Note: It may look like mumbo-jumbo in the file, but it's just minified javascript - do not despair.

-7) Repack the asar file: `npx asar pack app.asar.unpacked app.asar`
+8) Repack the asar file: `npx asar pack app.asar.unpacked app.asar`

 ```
 document.addEventListener("DOMContentLoaded", function() {